TosbackCgusBridge-Bot/CGUs-versions/Kraftfoods/Privacy Policy.md

 Updates To This Privacy Notice

 We may change or update portions of this Privacy Notice at any time.
 Please check back from time to time so you are aware of any changes or updates to the notice.
-We will indicate the noticeâs effective date on the first page of the notice.
+We will indicate the notice’s effective date on the first page of the notice.

 How To Contact Us